SecondSonConsulting/Renew/README.md

 If the user ignores the deferral Swift Dialog windows beyond the threshold, Renew enters "Aggressive" mode and the user has no more deferral options and will be presented only with a button consenting to a restart.

 Renew will never initiate a restart of a workstation without the user clicking the button to consent to it.
 Actions are taken dependent upon Swift Dialog exit codes, and exit code 3 is used to initiate a reboot (aka the Information Button).
 All other exit codes either immediately exit Renew.

+## Installation Details
+Renew consists of a single shell script, typically installed to </usr/local/renew.sh>
+An optional LaunchAgent is also provided, it will call the script every 30 minutes at :15 and :45 If you use our provided LaunchAgent, you  may want to also provide a Managed Background Items MDM payload to prevent the user from turing off the Login Item in macOS 13+.
+The Label to enforce is: <com.secondsonconsulting.renew>
+A mobileconfig file is also required in order to dictate the user experience and script behavior.
+If you plan to use the "Notifications" options you may also wish to deliver a Notifications Profile via MDM to ensure the user gets the Notification Center events.

+**A PKG installer that places the script and the LaunchAgent may also be provided, however at this time it will not be a signed package**

 ## Configuration Details
 The behavior of the Renew script is dependent upon values entered into the configuration file.